MicroEJ/docs/Tutorials/tutorialCreateBuildScripts.rst

 .. warning::

-  Make sure the build scripts have the execution permission.
+  Make sure the build and run scripts have the execution permission.

 1. Create a file called ``build.sh`` in the ``microej/scripts`` directory with the following content: